ncc-webteam/NCC-Design-System/src/components/accordion.md

 Only use an accordion if there’s evidence it’s helpful for the user to:

-see an overview of multiple, related sections of content choose to show and hide sections that are relevant to them look across information that might otherwise be on different pages For example, an accordion can work well if the user needs to reveal and compare information that’s relevant to them.
+See an overview of multiple, related sections of content choose to show and hide sections that are relevant to them look across information that might otherwise be on different pages For example, an accordion can work well if the user needs to reveal and compare information that’s relevant to them.